Anar085/Unit1/Project/documentation.md

    **[ISSUE TACKLED]**: `The currency converter functions as expected, providing accurate conversions.`
 1. If the user enters the secret code ("uniqueschool2024") as an amount for converting, the program will change modes and act as a password manager.
     **[ISSUE TACKLED]**: `The secret code effectively triggers the hidden functionality.`
-1. In password manager mode, the user should be able to perform CRUD operations (Create, Replace, Update, Delete):
+1. In password manager mode, the user should be able to perform CVUDG operations (Create, View, Update, Delete, Generate):
    * Add a password (for a software application).
    * View the stored passwords (only if they re-enter the secret code).
      **[ISSUE TACKLED]**: `The password manager allows for complete management of stored passwords`